sahithyandev/s1/src/content/docs/electrical-fundamentals/basics/07-inductors.md

 ## Energy stored

-Assume voltage across an inductor rises from $0$ to $ i $ during a time period of $t$ seconds.
+Suppose voltage across an inductor rises from $0$ to $ i $ during a time period of $t$ seconds.

 ```math